indimail/indimail-virtualdomains/.github/README-indimail.md

 There are many authentication methods in the CRAM family.
 IndiMail supports [CRAM-MD5](https://en.wikipedia.org/wiki/CRAM-MD5), CRAM-SHA1, CRAM-SHA224, CRAM-SHA256, CRAM-SHA384, CRAM-SHA512, [CRAM-RIPEMD](https://en.wikipedia.org/wiki/RIPEMD), [DIGEST-MD5](https://www.rfc-editor.org/rfc/rfc2831).
 CRAM-Md5 uses HMAC-MD5 hash based message authentication code.
 CRAM-SHA1 uses HMAC-SHA1.
 CRAM-SHA224 uses HMAC-SHA224.
 See [this](https://en.wikipedia.org/wiki/HMAC) for more details.

+Apart from the security issue of having the plain text passwords in the database, LOGIN and PLAIN authentication will not work with clear text passwords in the database.
+A workaround for this issue is to store encrypted passwords in the database and set the environment variable <b>ENABLE\_CRAM</b> and have the clients supply the encrypted password to the server as the password.
+But if you enable this and your database with encrypted passwords gets stolen, the attacker can use the encrypted password to successfully authenticate using the CRAM authentication methods.

-Please think twice about enabling clear text passwords using the -e option to <b>vpasswd</b> program.
+Please think twice about setting <b>ENABLE\_CRAM</b> environment variable or enabling clear text passwords using the -e option to <b>vpasswd</b> program.
+I prefer using the LOGIN or PLAIN methods over an encrypted channel and disabling the CRAM authentication methods.
+Another option is to use the Salted Challenge Response Authentication Mechanisms explained below.

 ## Salted Challenge Response Authentication Mechanism